HassoPlattnerInstituteHCI/unity-dualpanto-toolkit/Assets/Introductions/README.md

 Some sub-intros come with slightly hacky visualizations.
 In-game they are active when the intro is being run.
 In the editor you can disable or enable them via a button in the inspector while you have the Introducer selected.

 The available intros are specified below, though you can implement your own as well.
 It is recommended to use the prefabs to get visualizations and otherwise necessary components.
+However, the scaling could get weird depending on how the Panto-object is scaled.
+You may want to adjust it in that case and just copy-paste new intros from there.

 # Sub-Intros